No matter what you write, your productivity and income as a writer is limited by how quickly you can turn your ideas into words.

 The challenge with this simple concept is you have to balance your goals with realism on one side and pushing yourself on the other.
 If you set your goals too high, you’ll become frustrated and end up ignoring them.
 If you set them too low, you’ll never improve your speed.

-How often to let yourself fail is a matter of personal preference.
+How often you let yourself fail is a matter of personal preference.
 For me, I like to calibrate my goals in hour-long chunks and set them so I succeed about two-thirds of the time.
 That gives me enough success to feel good, but pushes me hard enough to keep growing.

 5. Stop Writing Mid-Sentence